 Other than the situations described above, faculty requirements for attendance vary but must be clearly stated in the instructor’s syllabus.
-Students reporting to class late or leaving early may be considered by their instructor to be absent.
 Each instructor’s syllabus describes his or her attendance and course requirements and indicates how an administrative withdrawal (AW) will be applied in the class.
 Students should refer to their syllabi for specific information on the application of the AW procedure.

 Students may appeal an administrative withdrawal, as with other withdrawal appeals.
 See the Appeals section.

 See also Withdrawal.

 The College has established academic standards and an academic progress system to assist students and to meet legal requirements.
 The academic progress system assists students who, because of unsatisfactory academic performance, may experience difficulty in achieving their educational objectives at the college level.
 Academic progress procedures are designed to achieve the following:

 - Protect the student from prolonged unsatisfactory performance, since continued low achievement will cause the student to forfeit an opportunity to earn a college degree

 - Assist the student in re-evaluating educational goals and in selecting a program of study and/or curriculum appropriate for her or his interests, needs and abilities